 All students benefit from Marywood's commitment to provide all students with state-of-the-art technology.
 This commitment includes access to the Internet, as well as access to dozens of academic software packages in twenty-eight computer labs and drop-in centers around campus.
 Further, students who own computers may have them linked to the campus network in their dormitory rooms.
 Computer lab software includes, but is not limited to, Microsoft Office, web page development tools, web browsers, specialized art, business, education, music and science software and statistical packages.

-The Library, located in the Learning Resources Center (LRC), situated at the heart of the campus, maintains a collection that includes a wide array of books, print periodicals and non-print items.
+The Learning Commons situated at the heart of the campus, maintains a collection that includes a wide array of books, print periodicals and non-print items.
 An electronic public access catalog provides holdings and availability information for the collection.
 It is accessible via the Internet.
 In addition, numerous electronic databases are also available through the Library’s website.

 Academic Computing provides audiovisual, graphic, photographic, television, multi-image and technology equipment services to the campus.
 More than hundreds of pieces of equipment are provided for campus-wide media support services.